Factual/skuld/README.md

 - Task dependencies
 - Garbage collection

+## How can I help?

+Hop on #skuld on Freenode, or hit me up at <a href="mailto:kingsbury@factual.com">kingsbury@factual.com</a>; I'm happy to answer questions and help you get started working on improvements.
+You'll want a basic command of Clojure to start, but distributed systems expertise isn't required; there are lots of Skuld internals from disk persistence to data structures to HTTP servers that need your help!

 ## Getting started

 You'll need a Zookeeper cluster, and lein 2.
 To create a cluster, run: